imtheva/CottonSim/README.md

 # ❓ Why do we create this repo?
 *This repo is created for accompanying the publication of **"CottonSim: Development of an autonomous visual-guided robotic cotton-picking system in the Gazebo"** (arXiv:2505.05317). [📄 arXiv Link](https://arxiv.org/abs/2505.05317)*

+📢 This paper has been **accepted in *Computers and Electronics in Agriculture***.
+Details and the official publication link will be added soon.

 ---